Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Schneider’s Skinks are named after the German zoologist Johann Gottlob Theaenus Schneider.
 They originate from North Africa and the Middle East.
 They are a species of lizard in the family Scincidae.
 There are five subspecies of Schneider’s Skinks.

 They like their habitat hot and dry, similar to how you would house a Bearded Dragon.
-They need lots of places to hide and burrow.
+They need plenty of places to hide and burrow.
 Keeping a proper setup for them will help keep them happy and healthy.

 How Much Do Schneider’s Skinks Cost?